Maker-Breaker game

 A Maker-Breaker game is a kind of positional game.
 Like most positional games, it is described by its set of positions/points/elements ($X$) and its family of winning-sets ($\mathcal{F}$- a family of subsets of $X$).
-It is played by two players, called Maker and Breaker, who alternately take previously-untaken elements.
+It is played by two players, called Maker and Breaker, who alternately take previously untaken elements.

 In a Maker-Breaker game, Maker wins if he manages to hold all the elements of a winning-set, while Breaker wins if he manages to prevent this, i.e. to hold at least one element in each winning-set.
 Draws are not possible.
 In each Maker-Breaker game, either Maker or Breaker has a winning strategy.
 The main research question about these games is which of these two options holds.

 Examples

 A classic Maker-Breaker game is Hex.
 There, the winning-sets are all paths from the left side of the board to the right side.
 Maker wins by owning a connected path; Breaker wins by owning a connected path from top to bottom, since it blocks all connected paths from left to right.

 Tic-tac-toe can be played as a Maker-Breaker game: in that variant, the goal of Maker is to pick 3 squares in a row, and the goal of Breaker is just to prevent Maker from doing so.
-In that variant, Maker has a winning strategy.
+In that variant, Breaker has a winning strategy.
 This is in contrast to the classic variant (which is a Strong positional game) where the second player has a drawing strategy (see Strong positional game#Comparison to Maker-Breaker game).

 Unordered CNF Game on a positive CNF (all positive literals) can be considered as a Maker-Breaker game where Maker wants to falsify the CNF, and Breaker wants to satisfy it.

 Some research has been done on playing Maker-Breaker games when the board of the game is the edge set $E$ of some graph $G$ (usually taken as a complete graph), and the family of winning-sets is $\mathcal{F}=\{E'\subset E\vert G[E']\hbox{ has property }\mathcal{P}\}$, where $\mathcal{P}$ is some graph property (usually taken to be monotone increasing [clarify?]) such as connectivity.
 For instance, the Shannon switching game is a Maker-Breaker game in which the winning sets are the paths between two distinguished vertices.